j-c8778/j-c8778/README.md

 - 👋 Hi, I’m @j-campbell8778
 - 👀 I’m interested in learning about open-source projects, growing my skills, and working within a community.
-- 🌱 I’m currently learning secure software development.
+- 🌱 I’m currently learning secure software development, I have some experience in Java, Python, C#, and am slowly moving into C++.
 - 💞️ I’m looking to collaborate on open-source projects that benefit communites at any level.
 - 📫 How to reach me here on github (currently).
 I may have more contact information later as I learn here on github.